discourse/discourse-postgres/README.md

 This image adds the `hstore`, `pgtrgm`, and `vector` extensions to the created database automatically.

+This happens by default.
+If you'd like to use this DB for only non-superuser + auto DB upgrade features, you can disable this by setting `SKIP_EXTENSIONS=1`

 ### Language/Locales

 Base postgres image expects lang to be built into the image, but this image also accepts LANG of the form `de_DE.UTF-8`, and updates lang dynamically for ease of use.